metno/S-ENDA-documentation/source/users.rst

 **Modelling & forecast data:**

-Models are often generic (for example: probabilistic), and thus their use needs to be tailored for the end user.
+Models are often generic (for example: probabilistic), and thus their use needs to be tailored for the end user potentially with particular types of forecasts.

 Consumers